idaholab/moose/modules/solid_mechanics/doc/content/syntax/Modules/TensorMechanics/CohesiveZoneMaster/index.md

 !alert note
 The provided `CZMInterfaceKernel` assume the `ComputeLocalTraction` is only function of the displacement $\llbracket u \rrbracket$.
 If one wants to implement a traction separation law depending upon other variables, such as bulk stress or temperature, it is responsibility of the user to implement the proper Jacobian terms.

-The `CohesiveZoneMaster` action automatically adds the proper `ComputeDisplacementJump`, `ComputeGlobalTraction`, `CZMInterfaceKernel` based on the `kinematic_type` parameter value (see inputs).
+The `CohesiveZone` action automatically adds the proper `ComputeDisplacementJump`, `ComputeGlobalTraction`, `CZMInterfaceKernel` based on the `kinematic_type` parameter value (see inputs).
 The flowchart below summarizes the flow of information of the cohesive zone modeling frameworks, and highlights the  objects automatically added by the `CohesizeZoneMaster` action.

 !media media/tensor_mechanics/CZMMasterAction.png style=width:100%;

 !alert note
-Even when using the `CohesiveZoneMaster` action it is the responsibility of the user to add the appropriate `ComputeLocalTraction` constitutive model and `BreakMeshByBlockGenerator` in the input file.
+Even when using the `CohesiveZone` action it is the responsibility of the user to add the appropriate `ComputeLocalTraction` constitutive model and `BreakMeshByBlockGenerator` in the input file.

 ### Supported Kinematic Formulations